rangersx/technical_test/README.md

 |       | task 2      |        |       |        |       |
 |       |             |        |       |        | task4 |

-It contains the trello board with multiple columns representing task's statuses.
+It contains the trello board with multiple columns representing task's statuses.<br/>
-The user can add, modify (moving from 1 column to another), or delete task.
+The user can add, modify (moving from 1 column to another), or delete task.<br/>
-To access the board page, the user have to be authenticated by the system using Oauth2
+To access the board page, the user have to be authenticated by the system using Oauth2. <br/>

+<b>Please fork this repository to your own github account and create a pull request when done.</b>

 # Test duration: 1 week (7 days)